Offirmo/blog/_posts/2016-09-15-tips-shebangs.md

 *Note: this post was originally guest-posted on [daily-javascript.com](http://daily-javascript.com/articles/shebang/)*

+*Note: Updated on 2017/12/21 with latest babel usage*

 Today, let's try the tip format.
 Don't worry, we'll introduce some nice modules along the way.

 Thanks to node, JavaScript conquered new realms, including the terminal.